 Vegan diets are naturally low in amino acids (tissue building blocks), omega-3 fatty acids (nervous system function), calcium (bone health; muscle function), vitamin B12 (DNA and red blood cell production), vitamin D2 (disease-fighting; calcium absorption), iron (oxygen supply to the tissues), and zinc (cell repair; immune system function).

-Initially, it’s best to consult a dietician, who can help you work out a meal plan including a variety of foods to ensure all your nutrient needs will be met, before going vegan.
+Initially, it’s best to consult a dietitian, who can help you work out a meal plan including a variety of foods to ensure all your nutrient needs will be met, before going vegan.
 They may also advise you on taking dietary supplements.

 How do vegans get protein?

-As another simple guide, the US Institute of Medicine recommends that adults consume 0.8g of protein for every kilo of their body mass per day – that’s about 52g of protein for a woman weighing 65kg.
+As another simple guide, the US Institute of Medicine recommends that adults consume 0.8g of protein for every kilogram of their body mass per day – that’s about 52g of protein for a woman weighing 65kg.